Test Your Color Sense

 Loading...

-I was then asked to provide my age and gender, and my score was compared with others who were the same gender in a similar age group — and this comparison was shown in Figure 3.
+Participants were then asked to provide their age and gender, and the score was compared with others of the same gender within a similar age group.
+This comparison is shown in Figure 3, below.

 Related Posts